qphi/auth-ms/README.md

 - Add and store a salt and use it to sign all password and eventually some secrets
 - fix cannot load img store on aws s3
 - test SQL injection

+- delete by id & kind for DynamoJWTPersister (should update rest api, all providers)
+- dynamo: in case of ConditionalCheckFailedException on create, make an additionnal request in order to verify is user already exists